The Progression System

 Stalls and deload weeks.

-Compound and secondary lifts accumulate fatigue over time.
-Progress doesn't always look like improvement — sometimes it looks like staying the same for too long.
+Compound exercises accumulate fatigue over time.
+Progress doesn't always look like improvement.
+Sometimes it looks like staying the same for too long.

 After three consecutive stalls, a recovery week triggers automatically.
 Weight decreases, volume may reduce, and accumulated fatigue clears.

 Even without stalling, the system prescribes a lighter session after every 12 Phase 3 sessions.
-Fatigue accumulates before performance visibly drops — this prompts a recovery before you need one.
+Fatigue accumulates before performance visibly drops, so this prompts a recovery before you need one.

-Accessory and isolation lifts do not trigger deloads.
-They don't accumulate the same kind of systemic fatigue.
+Isolation exercises do not trigger deloads.
+Single-joint movements don't accumulate the same systemic fatigue as compound lifts.
 If they stall, they simply hold until the next session.

 Under the Hood